-Image retention (also called burn-in when it is permanent) happens when an image gets imprinted on screen after being displayed for a long period.
+Image retention (also called burn-in when it is permanent) happens when an image gets imprinted on screen after being displayed for an extended period.
 Once the image retention occurs, you will notice it after a change of content or input.
 After a change of content, the imprinted image will appear as a faint remnant, visible through the new content.
 As an example, this is most obvious when elements from a video game such as life meters are still visible on top of a TV show after playing a video game for a long period.
 This is really more an issue for people playing video games, using their TV as a PC monitor, or watching sports and 24 hour news channels due to static banners or logos.

 When it matters